-Palenque National Park hides a full Mayan township within its jungle habitat, equally as impressive as its sibling near Cancun, with nowhere near the same number of visitors and howler monkeys swinging from the trees around it, it’s common to feel like you’ve been transported back in time.
+Palenque National Park hides a full Mayan township within its jungle habitat, equally impressive as its sibling near Cancun, with nowhere near the same number of visitors and howler monkeys swinging from the surrounding trees, it’s common to feel like you’ve been transported back in time.

 I only visited for a few days, which gave me enough time to see the ruins and jungle, while also venturing out to other natural beauty spots, such as Agua Azul, which is a series of blue-green cascades a couple of hours drive from the park.

 Mexico is a huge country with so many incredible secrets to unveil, and areas where tourists are yet to venture.It’s a destination that should be on everyone’s “to visit” list, and is certainly on my “to go back and explore again in more detail this time” list, despite spending nearly two months there.